Make-School-Courses/FEW-2.1-Writing-JavaScript-Libraries/assignments/assignment-09.md

 ## Description

-People are using APIs to do all sorts of amazing things.
-They often writing lots of boilerplate/utility code to make their applications work.

-The goal of this assignment is to create to lib that will simplify, improve and, speed up the workflow of developers using an API.

-You will choose an API to work with and make a lib that you will publish to npm.
-Your lib should define one or more helper functions or classes that make working with your chosen API easier to work with.
+Your goal with this assignment is to write a JavaScript library.
+Think of a programming problem you can solve.
+Think of code that you might write often and how you can provide an alternative to writing this code.

 ### Why this assignment?

-APIs are the backbone of the web.
-Developers have writing these kinds of libraries for years.
-You have probably used a few already.
-By doing this assignment you will expand your abilities in new areas as you look at the code that implements API transactions.
+This is a great practice writing JavaScript code.

 ## Project requirements

+You will write a library of code that solves a problem.
+Here are a few suggestions:

-You will write and publish a library that works with an API.
-Choose an API from the list or choose one of your own.
+- Write library that works with an API to make that API easier to use.
+See the ideas below.

-**Keep in mind that you are not building a product.
-You are building a tool that facilitates the use of the API you choose.
-The tool should make development easier and faster.**
+-

+Here is a list of APIs that you could build a library around:

 - [Yoda Speak](https://rapidapi.com/ismaelc/api/yoda-speak)
 - [AccuWeather](https://rapidapi.com/stefan.skliarov/api/AccuWeather)